unconed/TermKit/Readme.md

 Some highlights:

 * Smart token-based input with inline autocomplete
-* Rich output for common tasks
+* Rich output for common tasks and formats, using MIME types + sniffing
 * Asynchronous views for background / parallel tasks
 * Full separation between front/back-end